dhaustein/http-protocol-testing/README.md

 #### Acceptance tests

+__Note:__ The Podman based acceptance tests here are not yet implemented, but I included a rough sketch to show how they might look.

 The acceptance tests represent the most comprehensive and valuable, but expensive, part of the test suite.
 These tests should mimic a production environment.

 - Deploy client and server in production-like environments (here it's containers, but could be VMs or bare metal)